DSSGxUK/s23_deforestation_exp/create_fcc_map/README.md

 ## Requirements

-You will `GDAL` (tested with 3.3.0) to run the script.
+You will need `GDAL` (tested with 3.3.0) to run the script.
 You can install it as follows:

 ```bash
 pip install --global-option=build_ext --global-option="-I/usr/include/gdal" gdal==$(gdal-config --version)